What You Learn

 - Driving business model traction using a LEAN Sprint process

 Frequently Asked Questions

 All playbooks are delivered over through online lessons, group webinars, and personalized 1:1 coaching where you'll meet regularly with a certified coach who will help steer your product launch.

 How many 1:1 sessions will we have during the program?

 We set up an initial diagnostic session to baseline your current progress and set a 90-day goal.
 We will also determine the right cadence for us to meet regularly.
 For most teams, that is every 2 or 3 weeks.
-That means we will typically meet ~2 times per month.

 The goal of these sessions is not discussing strategy, but results.
 This means you will be expected to design and run experiments during the sprint which we'll review together.
 In between 1:1 sessions, you can always reach out over slack/email (and a call, if necessary) if you get stuck on anything.

 Why should I join this program?
 Can't I get the same learnings from your books and videos?

 For the same reason that we attend schools and universities, or elite athletes hire coaches -- for experience, advice, and external accountability.

 While > 80% of the content is built upon the core principles covered in our books and videos, tactics are always evolving and specific to the type of product you are building.
 During the bootcamp, we baseline your specific business model, and help you formulate a custom-tailored validation plan.